-The University of Wisconsin–Madison is home to the first university dance major ever created over 90 years ago.
-We were also the first university in the nation to host an artist in residence (John Steuart Curry, 1936), and the first to appoint a musician as artist in residence (Gunnar Johansen, 1939).
-In 1999, the Division of the Arts created the semester-long Interdisciplinary Arts Residency Program with Nick Cave as our first artist and have hosted over 35 well-known artists since then.
+The University of Wisconsin–Madison is home to the first university dance major.
+We were the first college in the nation to host an artist in residence (John Steuart Curry, 1936).
+We were also the first to appoint a musician as artist in residence (Gunnar Johansen, 1939).
+In 1999, the Division of the Arts created the semester-long Interdisciplinary Arts Residency Program.
+Nick Cave introduced the program as our first artist, and we have hosted over 35 well-known artists since.

-In 2007, the First Wave Hip Hop and Urban Arts Learning Community, a cutting-edge multicultural artistic program for incoming students, was born.
+In 2007, the First Wave Hip Hop and Urban Arts Learning Community was born.
+First Wave is a cutting-edge multicultural artistic program for incoming students.
 The program offers a four-year full tuition scholarship to UW–Madison.
-Since its inception it has attracted diverse, talented student from communities across the country to develop their individual art forms while pursuing degrees in any chosen field.
+Since its inception it has attracted diverse, talented students from across the country.
+These students develop their personal art forms while pursuing degrees in any chosen field.

 Some of our notable alumni include: